jaehlee/jaehlee.github.io/index.md

 **Curriculum Vitae**: [CV](https://drive.google.com/file/d/1qz_duj-900YzKf8Dkww_LIVC1PLm93LH/view?usp=sharing)

-I am a Member of Technical Staff at [Antrhopic](https://www.anthropic.com) working on research in machine learing and artifical intelligence.
-I have a background in theoretical high-energy physics.
+I am a Member of Technical Staff at [Anthropic](https://www.anthropic.com) conducting research in the fields of machine learning and artificial intelligence.
+I also have a background in theoretical high-energy physics.

 Previously, I spent amazing 7 years at Google doing research in machine learing.
 I was a Staff Research Scientist at [Google DeepMind](https://www.deepmind.com/blog/announcing-google-deepmind) working on Path to AGI team and Gemini team working on science of pretraining.
 I spent most of my Google years as part  of [Google Brain Team](https://research.google.com/teams/brain/) working on scientific understanding of deep neural networks.
 I was in second-year cohort of the [Brain / AI Residency](https://ai.google/research/join-us/ai-residency) program (2017).